c4tom/DreamDevBox/docs/maintenance/update-the-devilbox.rst

 This is usually achieved by issueing a ``docker pull`` command with the correct image name and image version or ``docker-compose pull`` for all currently selected images in ``.env`` file.
-For your convenience there is a shell script in the Devilbox git directory: ``update-docker.sh`` which will update all available Docker images at once for every version.
+For your convenience there is a shell script in the DreamDevBox git directory: ``update-docker.sh`` which will update all available Docker images at once for every version.

 .. note::

-     The Devilbox own Docker images (Apache, Nginx, PHP and MySQL) are even built every night to ensure latest security patches and tool versions are applied.
+     The DreamDevBox own Docker images (Apache, Nginx, PHP and MySQL) are even built every night to ensure latest security patches and tool versions are applied.